 The College also holds school tours weekly on Friday mornings led by the Principal class of the school.
 The tours start at 9.30am and last for approximately 45 minutes.

-Open Days and tours provide visitors with a clear picture of the programs in operation at the school and provide an opportunity to have questions answered.
+Open Night and tours provide visitors with a clear picture of the programs in operation at the school and provide an opportunity to have questions answered.